 You are not alone

-Sadly rates of anxiety and depression in young people have doubled since the 1980’s so talk and LISTEN to your young person, if they will.
-If they won’t talk to you, encourage them to talk to someone else – a trusted teacher, their GP or an online helpline – see our useful links page.
+Sadly, rates of mental ill-health in young people are increasing dramatically.
+NHS figures show a 30% rise in the number of under-18s in England who have been in contact with mental health, learning disability and autism services since the pre-pandemic year, so talk and LISTEN to your young person.
+If they won’t talk to you, encourage them to talk to someone else – a trusted teacher, their GP, an online helpline or an organisation like us – see our useful links page.

 What we achieve inwardly will change outer reality.